CognitiveBurden/CodingWithABaby/README.md

         - http://www.nationwidechildrens.org/make-safe-happen
     * Maybe this should go in a different section b/c it is after being born...to stick to you timeline, but maybe this fits in b/c we will be taking care off all the baby stuff here

+#### Geek out
++ Self closing strollers with phone charger, which uses wheels to generate energy
++ Self warming bottles
++ Smart Scale to track your babies weight
++ Games using toddler toys and your tablet
++ Your own ultrasound which works with smart phone
++ Monitor baby with pulse oximetry boot, get heart rate and oxygent content of baby
++ Adaptive cases for iphone, textured handles lets toddlers play with expensive device
++ Baby bouncer that moves like a human to rock kids to sleep
++ Baby monitor which provides video, temperature, humidity, and plays music
++ Raspberry Pi and Arduino baby projects
+    * Video monitor
+    * Interactive Child's mobile

 ##  The New Reality strategies to cope with your limited time
 + The new reality is you have less time on your hands.
     * TODO: find way to info graphic show less time or research the amount of time you lose when you have a baby